zhuxiao/misclus/README.md

 ```
 Then, the program `misclas` will be generated in directory `misclas`.

-Alternatively, misclas can also be builded from released package `misclas_${VERSION}.tar.gz` from `https://github.com/zhuxiao/misclas/releases`:
+Alternatively, misclas can also be built using the released package `misclas_${VERSION}.tar.gz` from `https://github.com/zhuxiao/misclas/releases`:
 ```sh
 $ tar zxvf misclas_${VERSION}.tar.gz
 $ cd misclas_${VERSION}/